damesck/OpenGL-Basics/readme.md

 OpenGL Basics with GLUT
 =======================
 This reposistory consists of C++ files that I wrote to practice OpenGL.
 It is useful for everyone starting with just core OpenGL.
 I start with drawing a window and then gradually move on to adding shapes, transformations and so on.
-It does not consist of lighting for now, shall add that later.

 Why not straight get into GLSL?
 ===============================